DIAGNijmegen/git-novice/_episodes/04-changes.md

 > {: .bash}
 > ~~~
 > * 005937f Discuss concerns about Mars' climate for Mummy
-> * 34961b1 Add concerns about effects of Mars' moons on Wolfman
+> * 34961b1 Add concerns about effects of Mars' moons on Alice
 > * f22b25e Start notes on Mars as a base
 > ~~~
 > {: .output}